 The village is recognised and appreciated not just for its typical buildings.
-Certain non-typical buildings contribute by their individuality to its character and are valued as local landmarks - for example the much-altered 'Gothic House', the Water Tower (a former windmill), the 19th century Gothic Almshouses, the early 20th century Cottenham Club, the yellow Wooden House (completed 1989: Civic Trust Architecture Award 1990) and No. 26 Crowlands (whose triangular elements boast of its successful squeeze into an awkwardly shaped site).
+Certain non-typical buildings contribute by their individuality to its character and are valued as local landmarks - for example the much-altered 'Gothic House', the Water Tower (a former windmill), the 19th century Moreton's Almshouses, the early 20th century Cottenham Club, the yellow Wooden House (completed 1989: Civic Trust Architecture Award 1990) and No. 26 Crowlands (whose triangular elements boast of its successful squeeze into an awkwardly shaped site: RIBA East Spirit of Ingenuity Home Award 2002).